 About the Author

-Chandler Davis is an Associate Marketing Specialist at Mark Andy.
+Chandler Davis is an Senior Marketing Specialist at Mark Andy.
 She is a University of Missouri graduate with a passion for social media, packaging design, and all things printing.
 You can also find Chandler on LinkedIn.